Mohammadreza-Beygifard/todo_list/README.md

 Welcome to the Todo List web application repository!
 Here, you'll find a fully-functional application built using Spring Boot and MySQL, serving as a solid foundation for your server development projects.

+## Tutorial

+For a detailed tutorial on how to use this project, check out the [YouTube playlist](https://www.youtube.com/playlist?list=PLyJPITz5u3sqmsxwE06ZM55zQCIhjqoX_).

 ### Dockerized Environment

 The entire application has been dockerized for easy deployment and management.
 To get started, ensure you have Docker installed on your machine by following the [official Docker documentation](https://docs.docker.com/engine/install/).